+We are your guides through the Asset Management Process.
 At Roth IAMS, our team of full-time experienced professionals include experts in all facility and infrastructure disciplines.
-They are here to guide you through the Asset Management Process.
 Below are a wide range of services we provide to organizations who are looking to enhance their existing Asset Management programs in pursuit of an integrated capital renewal and maintenance planning program.

 Traditional Asset Management has been executed through silos within organizations, with each department responsible for its own asset type (buildings, roads, water/wastewater, etc.) or a specific discipline associated with an asset and has focused on short term vs. long term goals.
 Based on our experience, this approach results in lost opportunity for asset and financial optimization.